BayAreaMetro/Data-Analysis-Projects/README.md

 INRIX traffic data, TomTom Geometry Data

-On the TomTom 2016 DVD (Kearey Smith has this).

 Relevant shapefiles and tables for this project are on the California Shapefiles DVD in the folder: `nam2016_12\shpd\mn\usa\uc3`

 #### table names